wellrestedphp/wellrested/docs/source/router.rst

 Registering by Method
 ---------------------

-Specify a specific middleware for a path and method by including the method as the first parameter.
+Specify a specific handler for a path and method by including the method as the first parameter.

 .. code-block:: php